Bruce M. Davis: Manson Family murders

-Davis was present when, in July 1969, Manson allegedly cut Gary Hinman's left ear.
-Hinman was allegedly stabbed to death by Bobby Beausoleil one day, although neither Manson nor Davis were present when Hinman was murdered.
+Davis was present when, in July 1969, Manson cut Gary Hinman's left ear.
+Hinman was stabbed to death by Bobby Beausoleil, although neither Manson nor Davis was present when Hinman was murdered.
 In late August, Davis did participate in the murder of Spahn's Ranch hand Donald "Shorty" Shea.

-Davis said that he was at Spahn Ranch on August 8, 1969, the night of the Tate murders.
-He says that Susan Atkins approached him, saying that they were going out tonight and that Manson wanted him to come, but that he refused.
+He said that he was at Spahn Ranch on August 8, 1969, the night of the Tate murders.
+He said that Susan Atkins approached him, saying that they were going out that night and that Manson wanted him to come, but that he refused.
 Davis said the same thing occurred the following night, the night of the LaBianca murders.

-Davis was present when, on November 5, 1969, John Philip Haught aka "Zero", allegedly killed himself playing Russian roulette.
+Davis was present when, on November 5, 1969, John Philip Haught a.k.a.
+"Zero", allegedly killed himself playing Russian roulette.
 Davis claimed in an April 2023 interview that he was in the front room of the house, and heard a popping from the back room.
 He thought they were setting off firecrackers, until "Patty" (Madeline Cottage) came in and told him Zero shot himself.
 He stated that the gun was a "Sears Roebuck High Standard .22 automatic", a semi-automatic firearm that cannot be used to play Russian roulette.
 Manson prosecutor Vincent Bugliosi wrote in Helter Skelter that the gun police found was a .22 caliber Iver Johnson revolver.
 Davis also stated that he had put his finger on the muzzle of the firearm after the shooting, and that the police found his fingerprints, while Bugliosi wrote that the police did not find any fingerprints on the pistol.

 At some point after these events, Davis went into hiding, ultimately turning himself in on December 2, 1970.

 Conviction and prison

 In 1972, Davis was convicted in Los Angeles County of two counts of first-degree murder for the killings of Hinman and Shea, conspiracy to commit murder, and robbery.
 California having recently abolished the death penalty, he was sentenced to life imprisonment.
 He began his sentence on April 21, 1972.
-He became a preacher in the prison chapel and has kept a clean disciplinary record since 1980.
+He became a preacher in the prison chapel and had kept a clean disciplinary record since 1980.
 He was found suitable for parole in 2010, 2012, 2014, 2015, 2017, 2019, and 2021.
 In each case, the sitting Governor reversed the decision.
 In July 2022, the two-member panel board denied him parole.
 His lawyer said that the panel highlighted Davis's "lack of empathy".
-He is currently imprisoned at San Quentin State Prison where he is serving his life sentence.
+He was imprisoned at California Medical Facility when he died on September 11, 2026, at the age of 83 (who was no longer denied to parole from prison).